Project X Zone: Plot

-After the disappearance of the Portalstone, the treasure protected by the Kouryuji clan, Mii Kouryuji, the latest descendant of the Kouryuji clan, and her tutor, private detective Kogoro Tenzai, become embroiled in an adventure spanning different worlds.
-As they investigate the whereabouts of the Portalstone, they team up with a large cast of characters who have been affected by strange portals appearing in their worlds.
+Mii Kouryuji, the latest descendant of the Kouryuji clan, and her tutor, private detective Kogoro Tenzai search for the Portalstone, the heirloom of the Kouryuji clan.
+As they investigate the whereabouts of the Portalstone, they team up with a large cast of characters who have been affected by strange portals appearing in their worlds, and fight against villains who have taken opportunity of the chaos caused by the rifts between worlds collapsing.

 Characters

-Sixty playable characters are included in the game.
+Sixty playable characters from three japanese video game companies are included in the game.
 The overseas versions feature the same character roster as the original Japanese version.